IETF-OPSAWG-WG/veloce/draft-mahesh-opsawg-veloce-yang.md

 validated before they are merged into the main branch.

 A procedure for assessing consensus is discussed in section 7 of {{?RFC8874}}
-for Working Group GitHub Usage Guidance</xref> and SHOULD be followed when accepting changes to the module.
+for Working Group GitHub Usage Guidance and SHOULD be followed when accepting changes to the module.

 The YANG module MUST NOT be inserted in the